creditdatamw/zefaker/README.md

 ## Installation

-For now, you have to build a copy locally.
+Download a copy of `zefaker` from the [Releases](https://github.com/creditdatamw/zefaker/releases) page.

-We will upload a copy on the Releases page, soon.
+> NOTE: Requires at least Java 8 to be installed

 ## Usage